Skip to content

 Your Full Guide to Visit 20 Places in Turkey

-The balloon ride is one of the top things to do in Turkey.
-Cappadocia is one of the best destinations in the world to do that, and it gives you a wonderful view from the top of the area with beautiful rock formations.
+A balloon ride is one of the top things to do in Turkey.
+Cappadocia is one of the best destinations in the world for this, and it gives you a wonderful view of the area from the top with beautiful rock formations.

-The balloons are allowed to fly near the ground due to the rare wildlife there, and the journey starts after sunset.
-The trip starts with getting picked up from the hotel, then the tour takes from 45 minutes to an hour, and you can also have a private trip if you want.
+The balloons can fly near the ground due to the rare wildlife, and the journey starts after sunset.
+The trip starts with getting picked up from the hotel.
+The tour takes 45 minutes to an hour, and you can also have a private trip if you want.

 The Castle and the Old Quarter of Ankara

-The castle is one of the most important tourist places in Ankara; it is one of the oldest forts dating back to the Roman and then Ottoman eras.
-After you finish your tour of the castle, you can visit the old neighbourhood, where you can see the wooden houses in the Ottoman style, and you can buy souvenirs from the handicrafts that the city is famous for.
+The castle is one of the most important tourist places in Ankara; it is one of the oldest forts, dating back to the Roman and Ottoman eras.
+After you finish your tour of the castle, you can visit the old neighbourhood, where you can see wooden houses in the Ottoman style and buy souvenirs from the handicrafts that the city is famous for.

 Ataturk’s Mausoleum in Ankara

-This is another famous spot that is located in Ankara, which is visited by thousands of tourists.
-It is a symbol of Turkish development and civilisation and the mausoleum of the first republican ruler in the country, Mustafa Kamel Ataturk.
-The mausoleum is also called Anit Kabir, and the building appears with magnificent architectural ruins of limestone and marble.
+This is another famous spot in Ankara, visited by thousands of tourists.
+It symbolises Turkish development and civilisation and the mausoleum of the first republican ruler in the country, Mustafa Kamel Ataturk.
+The mausoleum is also called Anit Kabir, and the building appears to have magnificent architectural ruins of limestone and marble.

 Bursa Grand Mosque